 Informal: Jay Cross’ Informal Learning.
 Talking about the rest of learning besides formal, long before anyone else.
 A landmark book.

 Performance Ecosystem: Marc Rosenberg’s Beyond eLearning (the first to look 'beyond the course'; prescient), and/or my Revolutionize Learning & Development.
 About L&D strategy; going beyond just courses to meet the real needs of the org.
+I now get to add JD Dillon's The Modern Learning Ecosystem here, as it adds steps to take on top of a familiar model.

 Organizational Learning: Amy Edmondson's Teaming and Stan McChrystal's Team of Teams talk about how to create conditions to get people working effectively.
 Complementing that is Dan Pink's Drive, which lays out some truths about what motivates people.
+Amy Edmondson's subsequent books are also great!

 Going Really Deep (if you really want to geek out on learning and cognitive science):